adityasharma7/hc-js-assignment/task2css/task-css.md

 If you did not position “Next Day Shipping” absolutely to the right, why not?

 Ans- In CSS grid to a particular grid item change the name and at that specific item set the alignment.
 Write a seperate css for the item.
+In a Grid container to the third div, which is (class="grid-item2) in which "Next Day shipping" is there, we applied style for grid-item2 --"text-align: right;" to make layout b look like a.

 Task3-css
 3. What is the difference between how Flexbox and CSS Grid calculate item/container size?